ALCOHOL AND OTHER DRUGS

 District staff shall intervene whenever students use alcohol or other illegal drugs while on school property or under school jurisdiction.
 Staff members who have a reasonable suspicion that a student may be under the influence of alcohol or drugs shall immediately notify the principal or designee.

-If the principal or designee, in his/her professional capacity or in the course of his/her employment, knows, observes or suspects that a student may be under the influence of alcohol or drugs, he/she may notify the parent/guardian.
+If the principal or designee, in their professional capacity or in the course of their employment, knows, observes or suspects that a student may be under the influence of alcohol or drugs, they may notify the parent/guardian.

 School staff shall not disclose confidential information provided during counseling by a student 12 years of age or older.
-A school counselor may report such information to the principal or parent/guardian only when he/she believes that disclosure is necessary to avert a clear and present danger to the health, safety or welfare of the student or other persons living in the school community.
-The school counselor shall not disclose such information to the parent/guardian if he/she believes that the disclosure would result in a clear and present danger to the student's health, safety or welfare.
+A school counselor may report such information to the principal or parent/guardian only when they believe that disclosure is necessary to avert a clear and present danger to the health, safety or welfare of the student or other persons living in the school community.
+The school counselor shall not disclose such information to the parent/guardian if they believe that the disclosure would result in a clear and present danger to the student's health, safety or welfare.

 Instruction